rust-lang/book/2018-edition/src/ch07-02-modules-and-use-to-control-scope-and-privacy.md

 idiomatic way</span>

 In contrast, the code in Listing 7-18 that brings the parent module of `HashMap` into scope would not be considered idiomatic.
+There's not a strong reason for this idiom; this is the convention that has emerged and folks have gotten used to reading and writing.

 <span class="filename">Filename: src/main.rs</span>